 We have our hives inspected by the state bee inspector each year for mites, etc. We keep on top of mites especially with oxylic acid (a natural treatment).
 Your honeybee hives should be clean of mites or extremely low.
 Still, do learn how to treat and keep an eye on them especially during brood seasons.

 No honeybees will be shipped.
 All nucs must be picked up in person.
 We’ll be in touch with you as to pickup as the time draws near.
 This is generally first week of May but it can vary up to two weeks sooner or later.
-All pickups are in the even right around dusk.
+All pickups are in the evening around dusk.
 We want to be sure the honeybees who are out foraging have time to make it back home.
 If someone were to take a hive during daytime they could leave behind a third of their honeybees.
-Typically, we’ll gather just before dusk, discuss how the jester box works, how to move frames to your hive body, answer beekeeping questions and then when the bees are all home to their jester boxes, it’s safe to load them up for their new home.
+Typically, we’ll gather just before dusk, discuss how the jester box works, how to move frames to your hive body, answer beekeeping questions and then when the bees are all home, it’s safe to load them up and you to transport them to their new home.
 WEAR YOUR BEESUIT.
 There tend to be a ton of honeybees flying.
 They’ve just been moved and they are a bit cranky about the same as I am after an early flight traveling.

 If you’re allergic to honeybees please don’t come to the bee yard and please don’t travel with them in your auto!